cdapio/cdap/cdap-docs/developer-manual/source/building-blocks/datasets/system-custom.rst

 via either the ``@UseDataSet`` annotation, or the ``getDataset()`` method of the program context.
 This is described in more detail in the section on :ref:`Using Datasets in Programs <datasets-in-programs>`.

-A complete application demonstrating the use of a custom dataset is included in our :ref:`Purchase Example <examples-purchase>`.

 You can also create, drop, and truncate datasets using the :ref:`http-restful-api-dataset`.